hanami88/ePharmaStore/README.md

 When placing an order, the system automatically uses the user's **default shipping address**.

-- ✅ If the user has multiple saved addresses, the default one is pre-selected
-- 🔄 Users can manually change the delivery address before confirming the order
-- 🆕 If no address exists, users are prompted to add a new one
-- Users can only place an order after agreeing to the terms and conditions.
 > This ensures the order is shipped to the correct location, with flexibility for the user to choose.
 <img width="1440" height="694" alt="Ảnh màn hình 2025-07-29 lúc 12 21 10" src="https://github.com/user-attachments/assets/c03cc56b-a1b0-40ee-8bc3-94a02a634b83" />

 ### ⚡ 2.
 Buy Now
 When users click the **"Buy Now"** button on a product, they are redirected to the same checkout page used for cart purchases.

-- The selected product is displayed directly in the order summary
-- Users can select or change the shipping address
-- Payment method and terms confirmation are required as usual

 > The buying process is identical to the cart flow, but for a single product only.
 <img width="1437" height="690" alt="Ảnh màn hình 2025-07-29 lúc 12 27 08" src="https://github.com/user-attachments/assets/891e0fe4-8743-4546-af3d-baf9705e2669" />